St Peter Julian's Church: History

 The Congregation of the Blessed Sacrament arrived in Australia in 1929 to assume pastoral care of St Francis' Church, Melbourne, creating a eucharistic shrine there.
 Seeking to establish a similar shrine in Sydney, they acquired land in 1952 and built a monastery and city chapel, originally named the Church of the Blessed Sacrament, opened by Cardinal Gilroy on 30 August 1953.
 The community grew rapidly, necessitating the construction of a new monastery in 1963 and a new church in 1964.
-Both underwent a major refurbishment and modernisation in 2008–09.
+Both underwent a major refurbishment and modernisation in 2008–09 after World Youth Day.